tpatterson1996/lcc-metadata-manual/adding-projects-quick-reference.md

 ---

 This page will provide a brief overview of required fields for a metadata Project record, for more in-depth information, rationale and instructions, please see the relevant section.

 ---

 ### Required/Recommended Fields for Projects:

-#### **Main/Basic Information**
+#### **Main Tab: Basic Information**

-**Required: **

 * **Enter Title \[Title\]**